abegaz/iCustomerReview/Project Documents/User Account Stories.md

 2. As a customer I want to be able to rate this product on a scale so that I may show my satisfaction with it.
 ### Acceptance Criteria: As a customer, when I log into my account and leave a review for a product, it pops a notice asking me to rate the product from 1-5 stars.
 # Robert’s UAS:
-1. As an online shopper I want to isolate valid reviews to have peace of mind that the product I want to buy is properly reviewed.
+###1.
+As an online shopper I want to isolate valid reviews to have peace of mind that the product I want to buy is properly reviewed.
-### Acceptance Criteria:
+### Acceptance Criteria: Ability to sort 'Verified' and 'Not Yet Verified' reviews
+1. Software has filter that can view 'Verified' and 'Not Yet Verified' reviews
+2. Verification based on pre-determined criteria (Language, Source, Star-Rating, etc.)
-2. As an online shopper, I want to be able to see a star rating adjusted to fit valid reviews so that I can easily determine the quality of a product.
+###2.
+As an online shopper, I want to be able to see a star rating adjusted to fit valid reviews so that I can easily determine the quality of a product.
-### Acceptance Criteria:
+### Acceptance Criteria: Product should show star-rating for all reviews and for 'Verified' reviews separately
+1. Each review should have its own star rating
+2. Product should display two separate star ratings, one for all reviews and one for 'Verified' reviews
 # Benmo’s UAS:
 1. As a reviewer I want this platform to have a system or symbol for certified reviews for others to see.
 So that people will know who is serious about the reviews and who is trolling.
 ### Acceptance Criteria: